-Drive just a few hours from Philadelphia, Pittsburgh, or Washington, DC and you’ll arrive in the heart of Amish country – Lancaster County, Pennsylvania.
+Drive just a few hours from Philadelphia, Pittsburgh, or Washington, DC and you’ll land smack dab in the heart of Amish country – Lancaster County, Pennsylvania.
 Here, you can relax in a cabin, go hiking to a nearby waterfall, or take a short steam train ride through some of the most beautiful parts of the area.

 Want to learn more?
 I loved this article on 15 things to do in Lancaster County.

 Locally-Owned Digs: Lancaster, PA is home to lots of old, brick hotels that you can stay in during your visit.
 A few of the nicest ones include the Lancaster Arts Hotel, which is housed in a regal brick building and boasts beautiful, well-designed interiors.

 (Check Reviews on TripAdvisor | Book Lancaster Arts Hotel Now)

 Looking for other accommodation options in Lancaster?
 Book here now!